 The employer should know that one of the unspoken questions of the potential employee might be whether the interviewer has read his/her resume because of the questions asked by the interviewer.
-It is important to realize that the scrutiny process is not to be questioned by a potential employee-but allowed (with grace) to spontaneously happen.
+It is important to realize that the scrutiny process is not to be questioned by a potential employee-but allowed (with grace) to happen spontaneously.

 Intellect, ability, education, and recognition by the employer as a "high achiever" candidate with talents to provide success is not always the determining factor for employment.
-There are many unspoken and personal covert reasons that determine employment.
+Many unspoken and personal covert reasons determine employment.